 Krell was the enemy and the Sith were also the enemy.
 Good soldiers fought the enemy.
 Rex brought his guns to the ready.

 “No wait, Captain!” an unfamiliar voice called out.
-The troopers as one whirled around weapons at the ready.
+The troopers as one whirled around weapons raised and ready to fire.
 There before them stood a Jedi, green lightsaber in his hand but angled low, not in an attack position.
 He was human and young, but obviously knighted wearing no braid or beads.

 “Sir?”
-Rex asked cautiously, not lowering his gun.
+Rex asked cautiously, not lowering his blasters.

 The Jedi moved forward putting his weapon away which had all the men relaxing a little.
 “Pong Krell has fallen to the Dark side and has declared his allegiance to the Sith Master behind the war.
 He's chosen his fate.
 We will leave him to it.”
 He watched the lightsaber fight (torture really at this point) for a moment and then turned his attention squarely back to Rex.
 “I think you and your men have a plan to take out the supply ship in orbit, Captain.
 We should help the wounded and move quickly to see it done.”